 Need a Few Cheap Ideas for Valentine’s Day?

 No need to break the budget just to do something special.
-These try these cheap ideas for Valentine’s Day or save them for any day when you just want to show some love!
+Try these cheap ideas for Valentine’s Day or save them for any day when you just want to show some love!
 Some of these are family appropriate and others are just for you and your honey.

 Okay it doesn’t have to be bacon but just adding one special treat to your day will make everyone happy.
 For us, it’s adding bacon for breakfast.
 Just the scent of that bacon baking in the oven gets us all giddy!
 It’s a rare treat.

 We all toss around “I Love You” but how often do we write down our thoughts and feelings?
-Store-bought cards are so expensive!
+Store-bought cards can be so expensive!
 Make a simple card with scrapbook paper and write something sweet inside…it’s the sentiment that counts.

 I crafted some out of simple black construction paper and a white Sharpie to give it a “chalkboard” effect.
 I’m going to gift them to my family at dinner…along with a small box of chocolates to share for dessert.